Long Ebola: The Ebola Virus can Hide for Years in the Brains of Survivors

 Ebola persisted in the brains of the monkeys that were treated with monoclonal antibodies

 Long Ebola: the persistent presence of the Ebola virus in the brain caused the death of ependymocytes – a family of cells that are part of the blood-brain barrier in the choroid plexus.
 Severe local inflammation occurred and the virus spread to the ventricular system of the brain, causing the animals to die.
-The Ebola virus has also been shown previously to also hide in humans.
+The Ebola virus has also been shown to hide in humans.

 In 2021, researchers analyzed the case of a man in whom the virus remained latent for five years in his testicles.
 The man then infected a woman in Guinea, causing an outbreak in the region.
 Ebola vaccines and treatments can contain outbreaks, but researchers warn that long-term monitoring of survivors is needed to prevent outbreaks.
 Ebola is one of the deadliest human viruses known to man, and more than half of those infected succumb to the disease.